spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/06-edge-host-registration.md

 ## Manual Registration

 In this mode, you must manually register the Edge host in Palette by providing the Edge host's unique identifier.
-The registration token is mandatory for device registration.
-Optionally, you can specify a `project ID` to associate the Edge host with a particular project.
+Optionally, you can specify a project name to associate the Edge host with a particular project.

 Use the following steps to manually register an Edge host in Palette.